lino-framework/lino/docs/admin/install_mysql.rst

 Lino and the InnoDB engine
 ==========================

-Lino versions before :blogref:`20141220` wer more easy to use with the MyISAM database storage because :manage:`initdb` can fail to drop tables due to InnoDB's more severe integrity contraints.
+Lino versions before :blogref:`20141220` were more easy to use with the MyISAM database storage because :manage:`initdb` can fail to drop tables due to InnoDB's more severe integrity contraints.
 Using InnoDB can cause the following error message when trying to run :manage:`initdb` a *second* time::

     IntegrityError: (1217, 'Cannot delete or update a parent row: